-According to Texas Penal Code Section 22.04, Injury to an Elderly occurs when a person causes injury to person who is 65 years of age or older.
-There are special provisions that apply to professional caregivers as well.
+Under Texas Penal Code Section 22.04, the offense of Injury to an Elderly occurs when a person causes injury to person who is 65 years of age or older.
+The injury can be deliberate or it can be caused by inaction – in other words, causing injury or harm by failing to do something.
+There are also special provisions that apply to professional caregivers, as well.
 Notably, the offense does not distinguish based on the age of the accused.
-In other words, if two people get into a fight in a retirement center, one could get charged with injury to an elderly.
+For example, if two people get into a fight in a retirement center, one could get charged with injury to an elderly.

-An owner, operator, or employee of a group home, nursing facility, assisted living facility, intermediate-care facility can be charged with injury to an elderly when:
+An owner, operator, or employee of a group home, nursing facility, assisted living facility, intermediate-care facility can be charged with injury to an elderly when he or she:

 In Texas, bodily injury is a physical pain, illness, or any impairment of physical condition.
 In other words, if the victim says “it hurts,’ that is evidence of bodily injury.
 There is no requirement for bruising or other visible injuries.

 A serious bodily injury is a bodily injury that creates a substantial risk of death, or something that causes death, a serious permanent disfigurement, or protracted loss or impairment of the function on any bodily member or organ.

 An omission is when a person who has assumed care of an elderly person fails to do something, resulting in injury or harm.
 For example, failing to provide food or medicine could constitute injury to the elderly.
 Under the law, a person assumes care, custody, or control if by some act, words, or course of conduct causes a reasonable person to conclude that the person has accepted responsibility for protection, food, shelter, and medical care for the elderly person.